DAN ZEMAN

 Activities

-The project's activities comprise regular seminars, workshops and occasional talks by invited speakers.
+The project's activities comprise regular seminars, workshops and occasional talks or lectures by invited speakers.

-In the first year I convened an online biweekly seminar on retraction.
-In the second year I ran one on perspectival plurality.
-This year's topic is syntactic arguments in the contextualism/relativism debate.
+In the first year of the project I ran an online biweekly seminar on retraction, in the second year one on perspectival plurality, and in the third year one on syntactic arguments in the contextualism/relativism debate.